Health Metrics, BAU, and OKRs

 Measured by:

-This combo gives you an inspiring goal and clear guardrails to keep things on track as you reach for the stars.
-It helps everyone see how their work fits into the bigger picture and lets you use OKRs (or OKR-like goals) to cover your entire portfolio.
+This combination of an ambitious OKR and a course steadying health metric OKR gives you an inspiring goal and clear guardrails to keep things on track as you stretch your ambition.
+It helps everyone see how their work fits into the bigger picture and lets you use OKRs or at least OKR-like language to describe your portfolio more completely.